-Any student who has a 3.3 cumulative grade point average upon the completion of 75 semester hours may apply to sit for Dean's Commendation by submitting a Dean's project proposal to the Academic Standards Committee.
+Any student who has a 3.3 cumulative grade point average upon the completion of 60 semester hours with 30 completed hours at Coker College may apply to sit for Dean's Commendation by submitting a Dean's project proposal to the Academic Standards Committee.
 Project proposals from students who do not meet these criteria may be considered at the discretion of the Academic Standards Committee.